 Figure~\ref{fig:typefraction} compares the energy range coverage between the standard configurations and event types.
-Effective areas were obtained considering only preselection cuts, and with no gamma/hadron separation and energy and angular reconstructions applied.
-Combining event types can provide a full coverage of the energy range, in contrast to the standard configurations, \texttt{Mono} and \texttt{Stereo}. \texttt{Type A} contains the best stereoscopic events, requiring CT5 and two images on CT1-4 with more than 200 p.e. and dominating at the highest energies ($E \gtrsim 500 \, \rm{GeV}$). \texttt{Type B} covers the lower-quality stereoscopic events, peaking in the energy range between $\sim 150 \, \rm{GeV}$ and $\sim 500 \, \rm{GeV}$.
+Effective areas were obtained considering only preselection cuts, and without gamma-hadron separation and energy and angular reconstructions.
+The combination of event types can provide a full coverage of the energy range, in contrast to the standard configurations, \texttt{Mono} and \texttt{Stereo}. \texttt{Type A} contains the best stereoscopic events, requiring CT5 and two images on CT1-4 with more than 200 p.e. and dominating at the highest energies ($E \gtrsim 500 \, \rm{GeV}$). \texttt{Type B} covers the lower-quality stereoscopic events, peaking in the energy range between $\sim 150 \, \rm{GeV}$ and $\sim 500 \, \rm{GeV}$.
 The majority of the high-energy events are detected by CT5, and are thus part of \texttt{Type A}.
-Nevertheless, a further recovery of the \texttt{Type B} distribution is seen beyond 30 TeV due to very energetic events falling far from the center of the array.
-These events are bright enough to be detected by two outer telescopes but far enough away not to be detected by CT5.
-Finally, \texttt{Type M} takes into account the true monoscopic events, i.e., events detected by CT5 and not detected by any of the small telescopes, dominating at energies below $\lesssim 150 \, \rm{GeV}$.
-The presented energy ranges are valid for a representative zenith angle of $20^{\circ}$, as it is common for estimating and comparing IACT performances.
-As shown in the bottom panel of Figure~\ref{fig:typefraction}, larger zenith angles lead to a shift of the threshold towards higher energies.
+Nevertheless, a further recovery of the \texttt{Type B} distribution is seen beyond 30 TeV because very energetic events fall far from the center of the array.
+These events are bright enough to be detected by two outer telescopes, but are far enough away not to be detected by CT5.
+Finally, \texttt{Type M} takes into account the true monoscopic events, that is, events detected by CT5 that are not detected by any of the small telescopes, dominating at energies below $\lesssim 150 \, \rm{GeV}$.
+The presented energy ranges are valid for a representative zenith angle of $20^{\circ}$, as is common for estimating and comparing IACT performances.
+As shown in the bottom panel of Figure~\ref{fig:typefraction}, larger zenith angles lead to a shift of the threshold toward higher energies.

-In addition to the definition of the types, we introduce several improvements to the reconstructions and gamma/hadron separation, as outlined below.
-To isolate the impact of the event types from that of these enhancements, we also evaluate the performance of analysis configurations that incorporate these improvements but are based on the old definitions of \texttt{Mono} and \texttt{Stereo}.
+In addition to the definition of the types, we introduce several improvements to the reconstructions and gamma-hadron separation, as outlined below.
+To isolate the impact of the event types from that of these enhancements, we also evaluate the performance of analysis configurations that incorporate these improvements, but are based on the old definitions of \texttt{Mono} and \texttt{Stereo}.
 These are referred to as \texttt{Mono++} and \texttt{Stereo++}.